berachain/docs/apps/bend/content/learn/guides/supply-honey.md

 ### Initiate Supply

-1. Click on Dashboard section on the top left corner and then **_Supply_** button should be visible under "Supply Honey" section as shown below.
+1. Click on the Dashboard section on the top left corner and then **_Supply_** button should be visible under "Supply Honey" section as shown below.
    ![How To Supply 1/6](/assets/how_to_supply_screenshot_1.png)

 ### Set Supply Amount